jeevanp03/Cognite_Take_Home/README.md

 ### Testing

+#### Main Function Output
 The project includes a basic stubbed dictionary for testing purposes, which considers a word valid if its length is even.
-For more comprehensive testing, integrate a more complex dictionary or word checking mechanism.
+For more comprehensive testing, integrate a more complex dictionary or word-checking mechanism.

+#### JUnit Tests
+- **Location:** `T9Texting/src/testing/java`
+There are 2 JUnit testing files under this directory: `TestCodeConversion` and `TestT9Texting`.

+##### TestCodeConversion
+- **Functionality:** Tests the object I created to make sure fields are updated correctly and the object's method's output is correct.

+#### TestT9Texting
+- **Functionality:** Tests the `findWords` functions to make sure the output is correct given the parameters in the problem statement provided.